Skip to content

 Minimalist & GPS-Denied by Design

 One fixed-mounted camera and an IMU is enough.
 No GPS, no LiDAR, no stereo cameras, no gimbal.
-Onboard state estimation directly from the camera image — operates under electronic warfare and in GPS-denied environments without fallback paths to RF infrastructure.
-Structurally immune to RF jamming and therefore one of the few kinetic responses also to fiber-optic-controlled FPVs.
+Onboard state estimation directly from the camera image — operates in electronic warfare environments and in GPS-denied conditions without fallback paths to RF infrastructure.
+Structurally immune to RF jamming and therefore one of the few kinetic responses that also work against fiber-optic-controlled FPVs.

 Vertical Takeoff